Mass Times at St. Mary's

 - https://www.thecatechisminayearstudyguide.com/

-Broken down into two sections the first pillar of the Catechism summarizes the gifts that God gives man.
+The Catholic Catechism is broken down into four sections called "pillars."
+The first pillar of the Catechism summarizes the gifts that God gives man.
 It is the longest part of the four parts and arguably the most foundational.

 SECTION 1: “I Believe” – “We Believe: begins to explore what it means “to believe” and begins our profession of faith by saying “I believe” or “We believe”.
 The Apostle’s Creed opens up the structure of the Catechism and shows how it is far more than a list of “faith facts,” but instead a sure map for the journey of faith.